GistNoesis/FusedFourierKAN/README.md

 The structure and CMakeLists.txt allows for fast compilation time, that allows rapid iteration.

 # INSTALL
 Sorry it'll probably be painful.
-Only tested on linux
+Only tested on linux, (although some users got it to work on windows with minor modifications to the loading path see https://github.com/GistNoesis/FusedFourierKAN/issues/3 )

 It still has rough edges but the happy path is the following :
 ```